Fannie Hurst: Author

 Approximately 30 films were made from Hurst's fiction.
-Back Street was the basis for three films of the same name in 1932, 1941 and 1961, plus a fourth film written by Frank Capra, Forbidden (1932), which liberally borrowed elements from Hurst's novel without crediting her.
+Back Street was the basis for three films of the same name in 1932, 1941 and 1961.
+Frank Capra 's Forbidden (1932) liberally borrowed elements from Hurst's novel without crediting her.

 Imitation of Life was twice adapted for film in 1934 and 1959.
-Both were respectively inductees for the 2005 and 2015 National Film Registry lists.
+Both films were respectively inductees for the 2005 and 2015 National Film Registry lists.